-A Shared Ownership Mortgage is a government scheme that helps first time buyers or previous home owners who are unable to buy currently.
-Shared ownership mortgages work by buying a portion of the property and paying a rent on the rest of the property.
-A buyer, for example, may initially opt to purchase 25% of the property with the remaining 75% is owned by the housing association or council.
+A Shared Ownership Mortgage is a government scheme that helps first-time buyers or previous homeowners who are unable to buy currently.
+Shared ownership mortgages work by buying a portion of the property and paying rent on the rest of the property.
+A buyer, for example, may initially opt to purchase 25% of the property with the remaining 75% being owned by the housing association or council.

 There exists a process called stair-casing that allows the purchase of further shares of your house until such stage as you have purchased the entire property.
 The agreed sale price is via the housing association and will be dependent upon market conditions.
 That is, if your property has increased in value since your initial ownership then you will need to pay more, and if the property has devalued then you will pay proportionally less for your increased percentage of the property.

-- It may be cheaper buying part of the property and paying rent on the remainder when compared to renting privately.
+It may be cheaper to buy part of the property and pay rent on the remainder when compared to renting privately.

-- If you wish to make significant changes to the property such as new kitchens or extensions you will need to get permission.
+If you wish to make significant changes to the property such as a new kitchen or extension, you will need to get permission first.

-- If you was to sell the property you will have to seek advice from the housing association before putting it on the open market.
+If you were to sell the property you will have to seek advice from the housing association before putting it on the open market.

-Many of the high street lenders offer shared ownership mortgages and if you are declined by the high street lenders due to low credit score or bad credit we have lenders that can still help you purchase your property.
+Many of the high street lenders offer shared ownership mortgages and if you are declined by the high street lenders due to a low credit score or bad credit, we have lenders that can still help you purchase your property.